-- 4. In the Uyuni Server Web UI, navigate to Systems > Proxy and click the name of the proxy. - 5.
-Click Software > Software Channels, and as the base channel select the openSUSE Leap 15.4 channel that is listed in the Customs Channels list. - 6.
-In the Child Channels pane, select the 15.4 child channels. - 7.
-Click [Next], and Confirm Software Channel Change with [Confirm]. - 8.
-Click Details > Remote Command, add zypper --non-interactive dup --allow -vendor-change --replacefiles to the script field, and click [schedule] - 9.
-Wait until the remote command is executed. - 10.
-Re-register with the reactivation key using the rhnreg_ks command-line utility.
-The system is reregistered with the same ID, history, and groups. - 11.
+- 2. In the Uyuni Server Web UI, navigate to Systems > Proxy and click the name of the proxy. - 3.
+Click Software > Software Channels, and as the base channel select the openSUSE Leap 15.4 channel that is listed in the Customs Channels list. - 4.
+In the Child Channels pane, select the 15.4 child channels. - 5.
+Click [Next], and Confirm Software Channel Change with [Confirm]. - 6.
+Click Details > Remote Command, add zypper --non-interactive dup --allow -vendor-change --replacefiles to the script field, and click [schedule] - 7.
+Wait until the remote command is executed. - 8.
 On the Uyuni Proxy, start the proxy service: